Katie Minks Licensed: LMSW, CCTP

 Certified Clinical Trauma Professional; Specializing in EMDR, and other trauma-informed therapies for those struggling with PTSD and Complex PTSD.

-Certified Clinical Trauma Professional; Specializing in EMDR, traum-informed therapies and CBT for those struggling with PTSD, chronic stress and relational stress
+Specializing in Cognitive Behavioral Therapy, narrative therapy, and trauma-informed therapies for those struggling with PTSD, chronic stress and relational stress.

 Specializing in using mindfulness, ACT, CBT and play therapies in his work with youth, couples and families.